 Participation in RBPs is entirely voluntary for all producers, and more details can be found on the OJD website.

 WHAT ABOUT REGULATION IN DIFFERENT STATES?

 When the review of the NOJMP commenced, South Australia remained the only state to have regulation in place for OJD where the control program is funded by state industry.
-SA is currently reviewing its state OJD management.
+Since then SA has removed regulation for OJD.

 Funded and driven by industry, Australia’s previous National OJD Management Plan 2013–18 was the culmination of extended consultations between Sheep Producers Australia Australia (SPA), WoolProducers Australia (WPA), state departments of primary industry and other stakeholders in 2012-13.

 Australia’s National OJD Management Plan 2013–18 had two main objectives:

 - To minimise the risk of infection by the bacteria spreading to properties and regions that currently appear to be disease free.

 - To reduce the financial impact and adverse animal health and welfare effects of the disease on individual flocks, and on the sheep industry as a whole.